ionutbalosin/ecommerce-app/README.md

 # eCommerce Application

-This application is used for the didactic purpose only.
+eCommerce application is used for the didactic purpose only.
 It is a support project for [Ionut Balosin](https://www.ionutbalosin.com/training)'s training.

 Please visit the author's [website](https://www.ionutbalosin.com) for more details.